Ngoguey42/courses/unsw/DiffGeom.md

  - The equation of this line is `[0:1:0]`, the point at infinity

 #### Projection of conics
-- Depending on the point of view, all conics looks like an ellises on the projectiON plane
+- Depending on the point of view, all conics looks like an ellises on the projective plane
 - Ellise
  - Already an ellipse
 - Parabola